|

 other than yourself."

-- The Cynics eschew formal philosophy.
-Instead, their teaching
+- The Cynics eschewed formal philosophy.
+Instead, their teaching consisted of

 anecdotal quips, diatribes, and satire.